 If you're jetting off, remember to check your passport's expiry date before you book.
 Some countries demand your passport's valid for at least six months from arrival, so check the Government's foreign travel advice before you go.

 Renew your passport in plenty of time and it'll save the hassle and extra cash needed for an urgent trip to the passport office.
-A standard adult passport is £72.50 if you send it by post.
+A standard adult passport is £72.50 if you send it by post and can take three weeks to get back.
 Yet leave this until the very last minute and you risk having to pay £128 for its premium service.

 To renew yours, go to Gov.uk.
 Don't just Google it - we've had reports of some being caught out by unofficial websites which charge extra, so always use the official Gov.uk link above to ensure you aren't caught out by a shyster site.
 Full help in 60 seconds on passport renewal.